'When Something's Wrong, It's Really Wrong' – Autism Under Lockdown

-As an autistic person, I find it easier to socialise once I’ve learned the script.
+As an autistic person, I find it easier to socialize once I’ve learned the script.
 For months though, I was in new situations, often without another writer nearby to copy.
-There is nothing like a change in circumstances to make me realise how much I rely on mimicry.
+There is nothing like a change in circumstances to make me realize how much I rely on mimicry.

 Advertisement